elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

     quantity: Number, the quantity of product in the batch.
     weight: Number, the weight of the batch (m3).
     volume: Number, the volume of the batch (volume).
-    species: String, the species of the product in the batch.
+    type: String, the type of the product in the batch.
     cost: Number, the cost of the entire batch, which is zero if it's already owned.
     timestamp: Timestamp, the creation or update time of the batch.
     active: Boolean, indicating if the batch is active.